ngxs/store/docs/plugins/form.md

 # Form Plugin - Experimental Status
-Often when building Reactive Forms in Angular, you need to bind values from the store to form and vice versa.
+Often when building Reactive Forms in Angular, you need to bind values from the store to the form and vice versa.
 The values from the store are observable and the reactive form accepts raw objects, as a result we end up monkey patching this back and forth.

-In addition to these issues we encounter, there are workflows where you want to fill out a form and leave and then come back and resume your current status.
+In addition to these issues, there are workflows where you want to fill out a form and leave and then come back and resume your current status.
 This is an excellent use case for stores and we can conquer that case with this plugin.

 In a nutshell, this plugin helps to keep your forms and state in sync.

 ## Install
-Forms is a separate install from NPM, run the following to install it:
+The Forms plugin can be installed using NPM:

 ```bash
 npm i @ngxs/form-plugin --S